wrny/Ad-Clutter-Detection-Script/README.md

 From there, you'll see processed images in the output_folder directory, along with a text doc named 'data_sheet.txt' which is where the results of the model.

+There are around 20 or so images in the "dataset" folders as samples, so you can use it immediately after clone + setup.

 ## Does it work?
 Yes!
 Sort of.
 It has trouble with: